Paul Hayward

 Paul Cecil Hayward (11 January 1954 – 9 May 1992) was an Australian professional rugby league footballer who played for the Newtown Jets between 1973 and 1978.
+In 1978, he was convicted for smuggling heroin into Thailand and imprisoned there.
+After his release in 1989, he returned to Australia.
+He died of a heroin overdose in 1992.

 Sporting career

-Paul Hayward played 73 first grade games for the Newtown Jets during his 6 seasons with the club, scoring 14 tries and kicking 43 goals.
+Paul Hayward played 73 first-grade games for the Newtown Jets during his six seasons with the club, scoring 14 tries and kicking 43 goals.

-Originally a South Sydney junior league player from the Waterloo Waratahs club, he later represented a combined Sydney representative side that toured New Zealand in 1976 playing half-back.
-Paul Hayward had been selected to represent Australia as a boxer at the 1976 Summer Olympics in Montreal.
-Under the Olympic rules of that time, he was disqualified from competing after he turned professional.
+Originally a South Sydney junior league player from the Waterloo Waratahs club, he later played for a combined Sydney representative side that toured New Zealand in 1976, playing half-back.

 Arrest and incarceration

-Hayward was the brother-in-law of convicted criminal Neddy Smith.
-After the football season for 1978 had ended, Neddy Smith sent Hayward to Bangkok with Warren Fellows to arrange a shipment of heroin.
-On 11 October 1978, Hayward and Fellows were arrested at the Montien Hotel in Bangkok when a suitcase containing heroin was found in his room.
+Hayward was the brother-in-law of the convicted criminal Neddy Smith.
+After the 1978 football season had ended, Smith sent Hayward to Bangkok, Thailand, with Warren Fellows, to arrange a shipment of heroin.
+On 11 October 1978, Hayward and Fellows were arrested at the Montien Hotel in Bangkok, when a suitcase containing heroin was found in his room.
 He and Fellows were convicted in Thailand, alongside William Sinclair, for attempting to export 8.4 kilograms of heroin to Australia.

-Paul Hayward received a 30-year sentence while Warren Fellows received life.
-Hayward was imprisoned in Lard Yao men's prison in Klong Prem Central Prison before being moved to Bangkwang.
-After being transferred back to Lard Yao he was released on 7 April 1989, after being granted a royal pardon.
-He returned to Sydney, via Perth shortly afterwards.
+Hayward received a 30-year sentence, while Fellows got life.
+Hayward was imprisoned in Klong Prem Central Prison, before being moved to Bang Kwang.
+After being transferred back to Klong Prem, he was released in April 1989, following a royal pardon.
+He returned to Sydney shortly afterwards.

 Decline and death

 Hayward became a heroin user during his time in prison and contracted HIV.

-On Saturday 9 May 1992, Hayward was home with his family when he collapsed in the bathroom about 3pm, a police spokeswoman said.
-Ambulance officers tried unsuccessfully to resuscitate him and he was announced dead on arrival at Canterbury Hospital.
-Later it was pronounced that he died of a heroin overdose.
-He was survived by his wife Gail and his three children.
+On Saturday 9 May 1992, Hayward was home with his family, when he collapsed in the bathroom at about 3:00 pm, according to a police spokesperson.
+Ambulance officers tried unsuccessfully to resuscitate him, and he was pronounced dead on arrival at Canterbury Hospital.
+Later, it was announced that he had died of a heroin overdose.
+He was survived by his wife and three children.